-Children with motor coordination problems show increased levels of inattention, hyperactivity, psychosocial difficulties, internalizing problems, and poor academic achievement.
-Further, children may be especially challenged when it comes to prioritization of attention when engaging in concurrent cognitive and motor activities because of poorly developed or immature executive control systems.
+Children with motor coordination problems show increased levels of inattention, hyperactivity, psychosocial difficulties, internalising problems, and poor academic achievement.
+Further, children may be especially challenged when it comes to prioritisation of attention when engaging in concurrent cognitive and motor activities because of poorly developed or immature executive control systems.

 This program of research funded by the Australian Research Council (Hocking #DE160100042) will use a lifespan and individual-differences approach to investigate three core aims:

 - to explore the maturational periods of multitasking during gait and balance control from childhood to adolescence and into early adulthood,

 - to examine whether deviations in multitasking trajectories reflect differential cognitive, social and academic outcomes, and

 - to determine the developmental changes (in childhood through adolescence) in activation of the prefrontal cortex during dual-task walking and relation to executive functions using functional near-infrared spectoscopy (in collaboration with Prof. Stephen Lord and Dr Jasmine Menant at Neuroscience Research Australia, Sydney).

 Attentional demands of stepping, gait and postural control across genetic developmental disorders (collaborators: Dr Jasmine Menant (Neura), Prof Stephen Lord (Neura), A/Prof Melanie Porter(Macquarie)).